 4.7.7 The Company has a directors and officers liability insurance policy for a limit of liability of \$7,500,000 (seven and a half million US dollars) per event and in total, in respect of damages that could occur during the insurance period (plus reasonable legal defense costs in Israel beyond the limit of liability and legal expenses abroad within the limit of liability) (hereinafter: "the Policy").
-The Company's deductible for insurance claims is between \$7,500 and \$35,000 per event, based on the type of insured event and claim location.
+The Company's deductible for insurance claims is between USD 10,000 and USD 50,000 per event, based on the type of insured event and claim location.
 The Policy includes a run-off coverage extension for a period of 84 months for an officer who ended his term of office, as long as the Policy is in force or has been renewed.

-Pursuant to the Company's previous remuneration policy and its terms, on May 27, 2020, upon receipt of the Company's Balance Sheet, Compensation, and Audit Committee approval dated May 21, 2020, the Company renewed and extended the Company's Board of Directors and Executive Liability Insurance Policy under the terms set forth below, Valid from June 1, 2020 to May 31, 2021, in accordance with the Company's previous remuneration policy.
-In addition, subject to the approval of the Board of Directors, the Committee insured, in accordance with the terms of the new policy, both the directors and officers of the Company who are not controlling or related to the Company, and the directors and officers who are controlling or related to the Company.
-The main terms of the policy are as follows: insurance coverage for one event and in total for damages that may occur during the \$7,500,000 insurance period (\$7 million and five hundred thousand US dollars) (plus reasonable legal defense expenses in Israel and abroad), the amount of the company's deductible Claims are between \$ 25,000 and \$ 35,000 per case, depending on the type of insurance event and the place of claim.
-For further details, see the Immediate Report on a Transaction with a Controlling Shareholder or a Director that does not require the approval of a General Meeting dated March 31, 2020, Reference No. 2020-01-048127, the information of which is incorporated herein by way of reference.
+Pursuant to the Company's previous remuneration policy and its terms, on May 6, 2021 and May 12, 2021 the Board of Directors of the Company, the Balance Sheet, Remuneration, and Audit Committees of the Company, respectively, approved the renewal and extension of the Company's Board of Directors and Executive Liability Insurance Policy under the terms set forth below, valid from June 1, 2021 to May 31, 2022, in accordance with the Company's previous remuneration policy.
+In addition, subject to the approval of the Board of Directors, the Committee insured, in accordance with the terms of the new policy, both the directors and officers of the Company who are not controlling or related to the Company and the directors and officers who are controlling or related to the Company.
+The main terms of the policy are as follows: insurance coverage of USD 7,500,000 (USD seven million and five hundred thousand) for one event and in total for damages that may occur during the insurance period (plus reasonable legal defense expenses in Israel and abroad).
+The amount of the deductible of the Company in respect of claims shall be a total amount of USD 50,000.
+For further details, see the Immediate Report on a Transaction with a Controlling Shareholder or a Director that does not require the approval of a General Meeting dated March 31, 2020, reference number 2021-01-084486, the information of which is incorporated herein by way of reference.